AQUATHERM: FROM 1 GARAGE TO 75 COUNTRIES

 During the next four decades, Rosenberg works with a constantly evolving, world-class team, which eventually includes his three sons, Dirk, Maik and Christof.
 They introduce innovation after innovation, all centered on polypropylene pipe and fittings.

 Today, Aquatherm and its global network employ 600+ worldwide.
 Aquatherm GmbH manufactures polypropylene pipe up to two feet in diameter (quite a jump from Gerhard Rosenberg’s tubing which was less than 3/4 inch).
 Aquatherm pipe is installed in 75+ countries.

 AQUATHERM BECOMES A FORMIDABLE NORTH AMERICAN PRESENCE

 Although it operates on a global scale for decades, Aquatherm doesn’t enter the North American market until 2005.
 That’s when Steve Clark, P.E.—an energy engineer with building system design awards and international HVAC and piping patents—acquires Aquatherm’s North American distribution rights with the newly formed Aquatherm, Inc.

 Clark and his team introduced polypropylene-random (PP-R) piping systems to the PHVAC market.
 It’s first distributed to Canada in 2005 and then to the U.S. in 2007.

 Up to that point, heat fusion was primarily relegated to underground uses of high-density polyethylene (HDPE) piping systems.
 Aquatherm introduces heat fusion as a technology to connect pipe and fittings.
 Applications included the inside and outside of buildings and industrial facilities, such as residences, health care facilities, schools, data centers and more.
 Plus, Aquatherm Inc. performs the arduous and expensive task of gaining code approvals as well as educating the market through training and support.

-Clark, along with company leaders Jordan Hardy, Jim Paschal, P.E., LEED AP, Parr Young, and Barry Campbell, quickly grow the company.
+Clark, along with company leaders Jordan Hardy, Jim Paschal, P.E., LEED AP, and Parr Young, quickly grow the company.
 In fact, Aquatherm, Inc. makes the Forbes Magazine list of America’s Most Promising Companies in 2012.

 By 2013, Aquatherm PP-R piping systems are installed in a wide variety of projects throughout North America.
 This includes mission-critical applications like Lawrence Livermore National Laboratory, which is home to one of the world’s fastest supercomputers as well as handles weather forecasting and critical national defense functions.
 The same year, Aquatherm, Inc. makes the Forbes list again and is also number 1617 on the Inc. 5000.